grant-humphries/dev-near-light-rail/README.md

 this query actually must be shorted to `"type" = 5` to be used in QGIS as it only interprets the where clause

-4. Create a new sub-folder at the following location: `G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\data` the folder should represent the data and be in the following format `YYYY_MM`.
+4. Create a new sub-folder at the following location: `G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\data` the folder should indicate the date of the current iteration and be in the following format **YYYY_MM**.
-5. Save the stops data as a shapefile with the projection `2913` in the newly created folder and include the date in the name of the shapefile.
+5. Save the stops data as a shapefile with the projection **2913** (Oregon State Plane North) in the newly created folder and give it the name **max_stops.shp**.

 ## Update OSM Data and Import into PostGIS with Osmosis

-Original instructions on how load OSM data into a PostGreSQL database were found here: http://skipperkongen.dk/2012/08/02/import-osm-data-into-postgis-using-osmosis/.
+Original instructions on how load OSM data into a PostGreSQL database were found [here](http://skipperkongen.dk/2012/08/02/import-osm-data-into-postgis-using-osmosis/).
 I modified this workflow in order to meet the needs of my project.

 1. Refresh the OSM data stored here: `G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\osm_data\or-wa.osm` with the nightly download that is saved here: `G:\PUBLIC\OpenStreetMap\data\osm\or-wa.osm`
 2. Create a PostGIS database in postgres and name it `osmosis_ped`